 family member.
 Here's one website

-that tries to keep a tally of breed-specific legislation... however,
+that tries to keep up-to-date on issues surrounding breed-specific legislation... however,

 - Phone number and address of a vet near where you're staying,